DennisKingsman/RestMicroservicesLvlOne/README.md

 # Use
 RestTemplate
 WebClient (by commented)
-Spring Cloud (to use euruka server)
+Spring Cloud (to use euruka server and hystrix)
 # Lvls
 ## Mcs lvl one
 Creating three services which is